 “I learned when I was ten that my dad had been ten when he had been in a so-called camp,” French teacher Valerie Yoshimura said.
 “I realized it wasn’t the summer camp I had long imagined.”

 On Feb.
 25, 1942, less than a week after the order, the first large group of Japanese-Americans were ordered to relocate to camps.

-Evacuees were given only 48 hours to move, and in the coming days over 110,000 residents of Japanese descent were uprooted.
+Evacuees were given only 48 hours to move, and in the coming days 120,000 residents of Japanese descent were uprooted.
 Two-thirds were Nisei, first generation Japanese — who were American citizens themselves.
 Many internees were children and teenagers and had not called any place home besides the United States.

 Laura Hakuro Dominguez-Yon’s parents were interned, and she works to record oral histories on internment.
 Her daughter, Jolina Clement, is the Director of Educational Technology and a computer science teacher at Archer.

 “It was difficult,” Dominguez-Yon said.
 “It was embarrassing and humiliating.”

 According to her, leaders in the Japanese-American community were sent away first because they were deemed most suspicious.
 Those targeted included ministers, language teachers and Japanese American Citizens League [JACL] leaders.